8bitkick/ArduinoGoogleAPI/README.md

 ### Arduino can now call Google APIs
-Default is allowing access to user files on Google Drive - but only files the app creates
+Default scope is allowing access to user files on Google Drive - but only files the app creates

 https://developers.google.com/drive/v2/reference/#Files